What kinds of projects are eligible for fellowship support?

 Yes, we welcome submissions for work on first books, including revised dissertations.

-If I receive a short-term fellowship, may I break it up—for example, coming for one month in the fall and another month in the spring?
+If I receive a fellowship, may I break it up—for example, coming for one month in the fall and another month in the spring?

 No, fellows are expected to be in continuous residence.
 In rare circumstances, and in cases of special need, we will consider a request to divide the months awarded, as long as they are taken during the same fellowship year.
 Requests should be made as soon as possible after receipt of the award letter.
 If your schedule changes so that you cannot take the full amount of time for which you applied, you might have to accept a reduced award.
+Awardees should note that, due to the Folger Reading Room’s possible closure in 2020, we currently expect that all successful applicants will need to schedule their residencies in the summer and fall of 2019.

 I need three full months of residency but can only come to the Folger in the summer.
 How can I take three months without breaking the fellowship in parts?